 - keeping active

-- avoiding certain infections (like HPV)
+- avoiding certain infections (such as HPV)

-- staying safe in the sun
+- enjoying the sun safely

-- occupation (see chemicals in the workplace)
+- occupation (avoiding cancer risks in the workplace)

 Making lifestyle changes can be difficult, but there are so many benefits.
 Try to find tricks that make it easier to get into healthy habits, such as being active with a friend, keeping track of what you eat or drink, or letting your friends and family know about what you're doing.